jcothran/bobcatobs/README.md

     * MP3C - 2010 to 2018
     * EB03 - 2018 only - this data is pulled from a single year CSV file

 * click 'Add Graph' to plot the time-series data.
-The cursor over the graph should show the current date and value at the graph point and the gray bar below the graph represents a selection area for the graph that can be used to zoom in or out on the graph
+The cursor over the graph should show the current date and value at the graph point and the gray bar(or brush control) below the graph represents a selection area for the graph that can be used to zoom in or out on the graph
 * the user can continue to select other parameter, platform and date ranges and clicking 'Add Graph' to overlay onto the existing graph

 ## Additional functions